Meadow Mill

-Meadow Mill is an historic cotton mill in Stockport, Greater Manchester.
+Meadow Mill is a historic cotton mill in Stockport, Greater Manchester, England.
 It is located on the south bank of the River Tame opposite a Tesco Extra supermarket and the M60 motorway.
 The seven-storey building was built in c.1880 for the spinning of cotton and wool by T & J Leigh Ltd, designated as a Grade II listed building in 1975, and redeveloped into 200 apartments with a mixed-use ground floor in 2021.

 History

 Stockport was a major centre of textile manufacture, particularly cotton spinning and hat making from the Industrial Revolution until the 20th century.
 The cotton and worsted spinners Thomas and James Leigh, who were operating the Beehive and Hope Mills (now replaced by the motorway and Tesco) in Portwood by 1872, constructed Meadow Mill during the 1870s.
 By 1914, it contained 120,000 spindles.
 In 1960 the firm of T & J Leigh ceased trading, but a new company continued to spin carpet and worsted yarn until 1969.

 On 10 March 1975, the mill was given a Grade II listing by Historic England as a structure of special architectural or historic interest.
 It was converted into industrial units for multiple businesses, including furniture stores, wood workshops and gyms, but by the 2010s almost half of the giant mill had become unused through lack of demand or because of deteriorating condition.
 It was sold to the London-based developer William George Homes in 2016 for £2.5 million, and plans drawn up for residential redevelopment, with planning approved by Stockport Council in 2017.